c1au6i0/muaydata/content/post/2019-06-02-onefc_wc_breaks.markdown

 <img src="/post/2019-06-02-onefc_wc_breaks_files/figure-html/jitter-1.png" width="672" />

 In the chart above, each point represents a break.
 The length of the break  is indicated on the y axis on the left, the fight where the break was observed is reported on the x-axis on the bottom.
-Again,  we have different colours associated to different fights.
+Again,  we have different colors associated to different fights.
 The more the points are high, the more the break are long.
-If you see many points of the same colour, then that means that there were many breaks in that fight!
+If you see many points of the same color, then that means that there were many breaks in that fight!
 As you can see, **there were numerous breaks in Petchmorakot-Petrosyan but also in Askerov-Kehel** (where Onari was a referee too).
 The problem is that **the breaks in Petchmorakot-Petrosyan fight tended to be longer than in the other fights!** There are 5 breaks that lasted between 6 to ~7 seconds in Petchmorakot-Petrosyan, but only one that is that long in Askerov-Kehel fight.

 Why did it took so long?
 For 2 reasons.
 In some of those breaks the referee talked to Petchmorakot, and that took extra time away from action.
-In other, the referee had to physically separate the fighters, a process that eat up time.
+In others, the referee had to physically separate the fighters, a process that eats up time.

 ## Conclusion